Pedagogy of ÇARŞI

 CRIME & PUNISHMENT

-This course delves into critical topics such as understanding the psychological factors leading to bribery, defining corruption, and exploring strategies to prevent corrupt behavior.
+This course focuses critical topics such as understanding the psychological factors leading to bribery, defining corruption, and exploring strategies to prevent corrupt behavior.

 Students engage in thought-provoking discussions on the implications of nearing the point of accepting bribes and learn practical steps to avoid such situations.

-By addressing these issues head-on, we aim to instill ethical awareness and integrity in our students, equipping them with the knowledge and mindset to navigate complex ethical dilemmas with integrity and responsibility in their personal and professional lives.
+By addressing these issues head-on, we aim to instill ethical awareness and integrity in our students, equipping them with the knowledge and mindset to handle ethical dilemmas with integrity and responsibility in their personal and professional lives.

 We explore profound topics such as understanding what corruption entails and, crucially, how to avoid and expose corrupt practices.